-Arrowhead Economic Opportunity Agency received a grant from the Lake County Housing and Redevelopment Authority and Greater Minnesota Housing Fund to make low interest loans for housing rehabilitation to eligible recipients in single family dwellings in Lake County (Fund 4342). \$ 16,608 Arrowhead Economic Opportunity Agency received a grant from the Lake County Housing and Redevelopment Authority to make low interest loans for housing rehabilitation to eligible recipients in single family dwellings in Lake County (Funds 4350 and 4352).
-147,831 Arrowhead Economic Opportunity Agency is administrating a program for the Minnesota Housing Finance Agency to provide interim construction/rehabilitation loans, grants and deferred loans for single family residential properties of low and moderate income persons and families (Fund 4620).
+Arrowhead Economic Opportunity Agency received a Community Development Block Grant to make low interest loans to eligible low and moderate income persons for housing rehabilitation in St. Louis County (Fund 1180). \$ 806,931 Arrowhead Economic Opportunity Agency contracted with the City of Gilbert to administer low interest loans to individuals and businesses for housing and commercial rehabilitation in the City of Gilbert (Fund 4000).
+16,015 Arrowhead Economic Opportunity Agency received a grant from the State of Minnesota Department of Energy and Economic Development Community Development Division to make low interest loans for housing rehabilitation to eligible recipients in single family dwellings in Northern St. Louis County (Fund 4300).
+61,593 Arrowhead Economic Opportunity Agency received a grant from the Lake County Housing and Redevelopment Authority to make low interest loans for housing rehabilitation to eligible recipients in single family dwellings in Lake County (Funds 4350 and 4352).
+13,729 Arrowhead Economic Opportunity Agency is administrating a program for the Minnesota Housing Finance Agency to provide interim construction/rehabilitation loans, grants and deferred loans for single family residential properties of low and moderate income persons and families (Fund 4620).
 62,405 Arrowhead Economic Opportunity Agency received a grant from the Greater Minnesota Housing Fund to make low interest loans for housing rehabilitation to single family dwellings owned by low and moderate income households in the St. Louis, Lake, and Cook counties (Fund 4630).
-80,000 Arrowhead Economic Opportunity Agency is administrating a loan program for the Minnesota Housing Finance Agency to provide aid in the financing of the acquisition, construction and/or rehabilitation of dwelling units for persons of low and moderate income (Fund 4680).
-15,000 Arrowhead Economic Opportunity Agency contracted with the City of Hibbing to administer low interest loans to individuals for housing rehabilitation in the City of Hibbing (Fund 6660).
-70,751 Arrowhead Economic Opportunity Agency received a Homeownership Assistance Program Grant from St. Louis County to provide education and financial assistance to eligible households seeking to become homeowners in the counties of Cook, Lake, Itasca, Koochiching and St. Louis (Fund 8552).
-290,627
+15,000 Arrowhead Economic Opportunity Agency is administrating a loan program for the Minnesota Housing Finance Agency to provide aid in the financing of the acquisition, construction and/or rehabilitation of dwelling units for persons of low and moderate income (Fund 4680).
+15,000